Thijmer/logics/README.md

  - Unix time node available, which can be used to make some cool flashing lights.
  - Nodes can feed into themselves (Starting with version 2.0), enabling making recursive networks, which enable you to make cool things such as t flipflops.
  - Moving the viewport around and zooming enables you to make infinitely big networks.
+ - Connectors lit up if the value going through them is not zero, giving insight in how the network works.

 # Limitations
  - This webapp lets you scroll around and click things on touchscreen devices, but it doesn't let you edit the network or zoom.